Mad Martins has been a long time in the making.

 "A magnificent piece of work" (folking.com)

-Throughout 2018 and into 2019, the majority of Gary and Helen's time and resources became focussed on The Whisky Priests 'Bloody Well Back' Reunion Tour; alongside other major creative projects, such as 'From Coalfield to Battlefield', 'Northern Grit' and 'The Butcher Baronet'; personal projects such as Whippet Lodge; and other collaborative ventures, including Whippet Workshops.
+Meanwhile, throughout 2018 and into 2019, momentum on Mad Martins stalled temporarily, while the majority of Gary and Helen's time and resources became heavily focussed on The Whisky Priests 'Bloody Well Back' Reunion Tour; alongside other major creative projects, such as 'From Coalfield to Battlefield', 'Northern Grit' and 'The Butcher Baronet'; personal projects such as Whippet Lodge; and other collaborative ventures, including Whippet Workshops.